The Peloton effect – TechCrunch

 The Exchange explores startups, markets and money.
 Read it every morning on Extra Crunch, or get The Exchange newsletter every Saturday.

 Shares of Peloton have rallied around 4x since March, roughly the start of when the COVID-19 pandemic began to impact life in the United States, driving demand for the company’s at-home workout equipment.
-And in late June, athleisure company Lululemon bought Mirror, another connected fitness company aimed at the home market for around $500 million.
+In late June, the leisure company Lululemon bought Mirror, another connected fitness company aimed at the home market for around $500 million.

 With Peloton’s 2019 IPO and its growth along with Mirror’s exit in 2020, connected fitness is demonstrably hot, and private-market investors are taking notice.
 A recent Tweet from fitness tech watcher Joe Vennare detailing a host of recent funding rounds raised by “digital fitness” companies made the point last week, piquing our curiosity at the same time.